-Contrary to popular thought, not everyone has their wisdom teeth pulled during the course of their lives.
+If you still have your wisdom teeth, you need to know how to care for them.
 Proper cleaning of these molars using a quality wisdom teeth brush in conjunction with flossing and rinsing will help avoid problems with staining, gum disease and tooth decay.

 People who take good care of their wisdom teeth can often maintain them healthy and strong well into their adult years or even for their entire lifetime.
 Diligence in brushing, flossing and rinsing is key to keeping these molars in peak condition for their duration.

-What are Wisdom Teeth?
+What are wisdom teeth?

-Wisdom teeth, which are often referred to as “3rd molars” are generally the last teeth to appear in a person’s mouth.
+Wisdom teeth – which are often referred to as “3rd molars” – are generally the last teeth to appear in a person’s mouth.
 These teeth usually come in between late adolescence and mid-’20s, although it’s not uncommon for them to show up much later in adulthood.